creslinux/freqcache/README.md

 iptables -I FORWARD -o ft_bridge -j B4_DOCKER iptables -I DOCKER-ISOLATION -o ft_bridge -j B4_DOCKER
 ```

+# DNSMask
+DNSMask is hosted on ft_stunnel.
+The host itself is configured to use itslsef for DNS resolution.
+A feature of DNSMask is it can, by default, read entries from a local /etc/hosts file and return these as authortive to lookups.

+On start ft_stunnel takes a snapshot of api.binance.com IP address and writes to /etc/hosts.
+This protects against DNS poisoning / Hijack

+Refreshing the IP address should not be needed as exchange addresses are static;
+But in the event binance do move IP, either
+ - uninstal / setup.sh
+ - docker exec -it ft_stunnel bash , and edit /etc/host

 # ft_hitch
 Hitch is an SSL offload daemon provded by varnish, the leading fast cache daemon.